rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 <hr />

-## Installer download #
+## Linux installer downloads #

-Docker was originally created for different flavors of Linux
+Docker was originally created for different flavors of Linux:

    * Ubuntu
    * <a href="#Docker4Centos">CentOS</a>
    * BSDLinux
    * etc.

+The operating system <strong>kernel</strong>.

+Different operating systems use differen file systems software.
+For example, Debian uses <strong>bootfs</strong>.

 <a name="Docker4Mac"></a>

 ### Install Docker on Mac OSX #

 <strong>Docker for Mac</strong> was added 2016 for installing Docker on Mac OSX.

-   WARNING: The product is labeled Beta as of this writing (July 2016).
-   If your Mac has OS X 10.10.3 Yosemite or newer,
-   <strong>Docker on Mac</strong>
-   runs as a <strong>native</strong> Mac application.

-   TECHNICAL NOTE: Docker for Mac uses the
+   It uses the
    <a target="_blank" href="https://github.com/docker/HyperKit/">
    HyperKit VM</a>
-   ("xhyve") to virtualize the Docker Engine environment
+   ("xhyve") to virtualize the Docker Engine environment.

-Docker for Mac replaces Docker Toolbox on the latest Mac operating sytem.

-But Docker Toolbox is still used for older Mac operating systems (before Yosemite).
+   That technology requires OS X 10.10.3 Yosemite or newer.

+   Versions of Mac before Yosemite would need to use the deprecated Docker Toolbox.

    NOTE: The version of Linux that comes with Mac isn't completely compatible with Linux.
    So an extra layer is needed to emulate a Docker host.